Marietta DUI Lawyer

 DUI or DWI are serious offenses, but a DUI defense lawyer can defend you and help to remedy the situation, no matter what the circumstances of your charges are.

-Working with a Marietta DUI Lawyer
+Working with Marietta DUI Lawyers

 Attorney Holly Waltman of The Waltman Firm offers skilled and knowledgeable counsel to help you assess your options.

 When to Hire a DUI Lawyer Marietta GA

 A DUI charge does not only refer to driving after consuming alcohol.
 You may also require a DUI Lawyer Marietta GA if you have been stopped while driving under the influence of any substance, including illegal drugs and non-prescription medications.
 We often are asked the question, “Can I be charged with a DUI if I was taking my prescription as directed by my doctor?” and the answer is yes, if your driving is affected, you can be charged with a DUI.
 What’s even worse is, if you decline to take a chemical test, your driver’s license will automatically be suspended for up to 12 months.